solarorange/ansible-homelab/PREREQUISITES.md

-# Pre-deployment Requirements and Configuration
+# Watchtower Deployment Prerequisites

-This document outlines all the information and configurations needed before running the Ansible homelab playbook.
+This document outlines all the information and configurations needed before running the Ansible Watchtower playbook.
 Please ensure you have all these items ready before proceeding with the deployment.

 ## Required Information